votingworks/nOAuth/README.md

-# Mock OAuth Server
+# nOAuth

-This is an OAuth server to be used for TESTING ONLY!
+This is an OAuth server that performs zero actual authentication and is to be used for TESTING ONLY!

 It has no state, and does just enough to be a valid oauth2 server as far as standard oauth libraries are concerned.